Permafrost/Tundra/SERVICES.md

 ### tundra.string:remove

-Removes either the first or all occurrences of the given pattern from the given string.
+Removes either the first or all of the occurrences of the given pattern from one or more arbitrarily specified string values.

 #### Inputs:

-* `$string` is a string to have occurrences of the given pattern removed.
+* `$remove.operands` is an `IData` document containing one or more arbitrarily specified string values from which to remove occurrences of the given pattern.
-* `$pattern` is the pattern to match against the given string.
+* `$remove.pattern` is the pattern to match against the given strings.
   If not specified, no removal will occur.
-* `$pattern.literal?` is a boolean indicating if the `$pattern` string should  be treated as a literal string.
-If false, `$pattern` is treated as a [regular expression pattern].
-If true, `$pattern` is treated as a literal string.
-Defaults to `false`, if not specified.
+* `$remove.pattern.literal?` is a boolean indicating whether to treat `$remove.pattern` as a literal string or a regular expression.
+If not specified, defaults to `false` which treats the pattern as a [regular expression pattern].
-* `$occurrence.first?` is a boolean indicating if only the first occurrence of the given pattern should be removed.
-Defaults to `false`, where all occurrences of the pattern are removed.
+* `$remove.occurrence.first?` is a boolean indicating whether only the first occurrence of the pattern should be removed.
+Defaults to `false`, which removes all occurrences of the pattern.

 #### Outputs:

-* `$string` is the input string with either the first or all occurrences of the given pattern removed.
+* `$remove.results` are the given string values with occurrences of the given pattern removed.

 ---